-By using a backlink tool, I was able to see that the two blogs below linked to them.
+By using a backlink tool, I was able to see that the blog below linked to it.

 Link outreach is an important step in crafting a great blog post, and it’s often overlooked.
 The Link Builder’s Guide to Email Outreach breaks down how to effectively go about reaching out to people.